-The Broomstones Junior Curling Program is a developmental program that strives to provide the necessary skills and positive environment that will enable and encourage each of its participants to enjoy the sport of curling.
-With an emphasis on integrity, confidence and technique the program not only prepares the participants to successfully encounter the challenges of the sport, but also fosters important life skills.
+The Broomstones Junior Curling Program is a developmental curling program that strives to provide the necessary skills and positive environment that will enable and encourage each of its participants to enjoy the sport.
+With an emphasis on integrity, confidence and technique, the program not only prepares the participants to successfully encounter the challenges of the sport but also fosters important life skills.

 While the program has many national level junior curlers, all are welcome from beginner to expert and every participant is encouraged to participate at the level they feel most comfortable.
 Instruction will always be catered to the participants ability and comfort level.
 Please contact program coordinator Scott Price at scott.price@broomstones.org for any questions.